The Exact Limsup Constant for Once-Visited Sites of One-Dimensional Simple Random Walk: Acknowledgement

 \section{Acknowledgement}

 The authors are grateful to Xinyi Li for his insightful comments, which have greatly improved the manuscript.
-Hao is supported in part by China Postdoctoral Science Foundation (No.\ GZC20230089).
 All authors are partially supported by the National Natural Science Foundation of China (NSFC) through the NSFC Key Program (Grant No.\ 12231002).